 Preheat oven to 350°F (177°C).
 Lightly butter or spray a 5×5-inch baking dish.

-Bake for 25 minutes, or until a toothpick inserted in the center comes out clean.
-Let the cake cool on a rack for 10 minutes.
+Pour the batter into the prepared dish and smooth the top.
+Bake for 25 minutes, or until the top is lightly golden and a toothpick inserted in the center comes out clean.
+Cool in the dish on a wire rack for 10 minutes.

 Cover and refrigerate for at least 5 hours or overnight.